Davis Dog Bite Lawyer

 - Lhasa Apso

 Dog bites can cause injury and pain, but they can also cause diseases.
 About 18% of dog bites are infected with germs.
-Although there are more than 60 different bacteria, only some can make you sick.
+Although more than 60 different bacteria exist, only some can make you sick.
 Some of the diseases are:

 - Capnocytophaga - a bacteria that can spread through scratches, bites, or close contact with an animal.
 Most people won't get sick, but those with a weak immune system risk becoming ill.

 - Pasteurella - a bacteria that commonly causes a red, painful infection at the wound but can also cause swollen glands and swelling in the joints.

 - MRSA (methicillin-resistant Staphylococcus aureus) – is an infection that can cause lung, skin, urinary tract, and other life-threatening diseases.

 - Rabies– is an infection that affects the brain and is almost always deadly.

 - Tetanus- a toxin that causes severe paralysis.

-If a dog bit you, you should first thoroughly wash the wound with water and soap.
+If a dog bit you, thoroughly wash the wound with water and soap.
 Apply an antibiotic cream to the injury and cover it with a clean bandage.
 If the wound is deep, apply pressure with a dry, clean cloth to stop the bleeding.
 If you can't stop the bleeding or start to feel weak, call 911 and immediately seek medical attention.

 The following video provides more tips on how to prevent dog bite incidents.Reporting the Dog Bite Incident

 Anyone who is bitten by a dog is at risk of contracting diseases.
 You should consider reporting the incident to your local police department or animal control agency, especially if:

 - You're not familiar with the dog and don't know if he has been vaccinated.

 - The dog looks sick or is acting strangely.

 You should also contact the dog owner to see if the animal has been vaccinated against rabies.Know Your Legal Rights